scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with fragility.
 Make a spellcasting roll against the creatures willpower save.
 On success they add a bad die to their defense rolls, or a terrible die on a critical.
 This effect can only be removed by _Remove Curse_ or similar spells.

-You may target an additional person for every level above 2nd.
+You may target an additional person for every level cast above 2nd.

 ___
 #### Curse of Suffering